Experience Overview

 Includes

 Historic and modern hotelsStaying in a mix of colonial and modern properties, we discover the wide variety of accommodation styles available in Mexico.
 Typically, these are of a three-star standard and, when we are based in cities, within the historic centres.
 Listed below are some of the standout properties we usually use on this trip.
 Puebla: Hotel Colonial Puebla (night 4) Just one block from the zócalo (main square), Hotel Colonial is a historic building dating to 1668.
 Originally constructed by Jesuits, it hosted travellers as early as the 18th century.
 Nowadays, its restaurant is particularly renowned – try the mole poblano, a chilli and chocolate sauce that comes from Puebla.
-San Cristóbal: Hotel Diego Mazariegos (nights 9-10) In the historic centre of San Cristóbal, Hotel Diego Mazariegos is within walking distance of the main square and cathedral.
+San Cristóbal: Hotel Diego de Mazariegos (nights 9-11) In the historic centre of San Cristóbal, Hotel Diego Mazariegos is within walking distance of the main square and cathedral.
 The tranquil courtyard, two restaurants and pub provide ample opportunities to relax and refuel after a busy day exploring.
-Palenque: Hotel La Aldea del Halach Huinic (night 11) Set in tropical gardens on the outskirts of Palenque National Park, La Aldea del Halach Huinic provides a tranquil place to stay.
+Palenque: Hotel La Aldea del Halach Huinic (night 12) Set in tropical gardens on the outskirts of Palenque National Park, La Aldea del Halach Huinic provides a tranquil place to stay.
 It has been designed to blend with its natural surroundings and reduce its environmental impact.
 The outdoor pool is a focal point of the property, and all rooms come with a balcony and hammock overlooking the gardens.
 Keep your eyes peeled for monkeys and toucans!
 Worth knowing Rooms may vary in size, style and decoration within a property

 Price

-Price per person: (Double Occupancy) CAD 7030 (CAD 439 /day)
+Price per person: (Double Occupancy) CAD $9880 (CAD $618 /day)

 Itinerary

 Our next exploration of Mexican history takes us to the Zapotecan site of Monte Albán.
-While the name dates to a 16th-century Spanish landowner, previous names come from the Mixtec word sahandevul (at the foot of the sky) or the Zapotecan danibaan (sacred mountain).
-In 500 BCE, the Zapotecs moved into the Oaxaca region and began the monumental task of levelling the top of a 5,250ft (1,600m) high mountain that intersects and divides three valleys.
-Here they built the city of Monte Albán with a maze of subterranean passageways, rooms, drainage and water-storage systems.
-From here, we head to San Antonio Arrazola, which is renowned for its imaginative wood carvings.
-It was in 1936 that Pedro Linares, inspired by a dream, started producing colourful animal figures made of papier-mâché, which he called alebrijes.
-This folk art is now known throughout the world.
-Afterwards, we return to Oaxaca to explore the cobbled streets, vibrant squares and many churches of this historic town.
-Accommodation: Hotel Oaxaca Real or Hotel Victoria (or similar)
+While the name dates to a 16th-century Spanish landowner, previous names come from the Mixtec word Sahandevul, meaning at the foot of the sky, or from the Zapotecan Danibaan, meaning sacred mountain.
+In 500 BCE, the Zapotecans moved into the Oaxaca region and began the monumental task of levelling the top of a 5,250ft (1,600m) high mountain that intersects and divides three valleys.
+Here, they built the city of Monte Albán with a maze of subterranean passageways, rooms, drainage and water-storage systems.
+We later return to Oaxaca and explore the cobbled streets, vibrant squares and churches of the historic city.
+We also visit the Museum of Cultures Santo Domingo.

-About 2hr 30min drive from Campeche is our second Maya site: Uxmal.
-Quite open, it is in contrast to the jungle ruins of Palenque we visited yesterday.
-This site, which dates to the late classic era (500CE-800CE) features: the Pyramid of the Magician; the Nunnery Quadrangle, with long, elaborately carved facades; and a ball court, where a traditional ball game was played, sometimes ending in human sacrifice.
-Having worked up an appetite, we have lunch at a local Maya family restaurant.
-Here we can eat the classic Yucatan dishes pollo pibil and cochinita pibil – slowly cooked chicken and pork.
+After a 2hr 35min drive from Campeche is our second Maya site: Uxmal.
+Quite open, it contrasts the jungle ruins of Palenque we visited yesterday.
+This site, which dates to the Late Classic era (500 CE to 800 CE), features the Pyramid of the Magician; the Nunnery Quadrangle, which has long, elaborately carved facades; and a ball court, where a traditional ball game was played, sometimes ending in human sacrifice.
+Having worked up an appetite, we drive (20 minutes) to a Maya family restaurant in Muna.
+Here we eat pollo pibil and cochinita pibil (slowly cooked pork and chicken).
 The meat is roasted for about five hours with achiote paste and wrapped in banana leaves.
-After lunch, it’s about 1hr 30min drive to Mérida.
-Several of the city buildings, including the cathedral, were built using Maya stones found on this site and, along with traditional colonial architecture, features 19th-century houses built in a French style.
-Accommodation: Hotel Caribe (or similar)
+After lunch, it’s about a 1hr 20min drive to Mérida, where several colonial buildings, including the cathedral, were built using stones from nearby Maya ruins.
+Arriving mid-afternoon, we have a walking tour of Mérida, returning later to enjoy the main square, which is particularly delightful at night.

-Our trip ends in style, with a visit to the Maya temple city: Chichén Itzá.
-Spending last night near to the site means we can get in early before the hordes of day-trippers arriving from the beach resorts.
-Chichén Itzá served as the political and economic centre of the Maya civilisation and thrived from around 600CE to 1200CE.
-It’s home to one of the New Seven Wonders of the World: El Castillo (also known as the Pyramid of Kukulkan), plus temples and a great ball court.
-This afternoon, we drive about 3hr 30min to Cancún airport, where the tour ends.
-If you want to spend more time in this glorious part of the world, speak to your sales representative about extending your stay.
-Please note: The group transfer back to Cancún is scheduled to align with a chosen flight to London, UK; therefore, you should not book flights leaving before then.
+Our final day starts with a visit to Chichén Itzá.
+Having spent the night near the site, we can get in early before the day-trippers arrive from the beach resorts.
+Chichén Itzá served as the political and economic centre of the Maya civilisation and thrived from around 600 CE to 1200 CE.
+The pyramid of Kukulkan, the Temple of Chac Mool, the Hall of the Thousand Pillars and the Great Ball Court can still be seen today and demonstrate an extraordinary commitment to architecture, space and composition.
+The pyramid itself was the last, and possibly greatest, of all Maya pyramids.
+This afternoon, we drive about three hours to Cancún airport where the tour ends.
+Want more time in Cancun?
+Secure post-tour hotel nights through your sales representative.
+Please note: The group transfer back to Cancún is scheduled to align with a chosen flight; therefore, you should not book flights leaving before then.
 Please contact your sales representative for the timings of this flight.

 Similar Experiences